apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 ### Defining a simple register block

-Let's explore how to define a register block by modeling a UART (Universal Asynchronous Receiver/Transmitter) peripheral — a common communication interface found in many embedded systems.
+The following example explores how to define a register block by modeling a UART (Universal Asynchronous Receiver/Transmitter) peripheral — a common communication interface found in many embedded systems.

 A typical UART peripheral contains several registers that control its operation:
 - A data register for sending and receiving bytes.
 - A status register that indicates conditions like "transmit buffer empty" or "receive buffer full".
 - Control registers for configuring parameters like baud rate and communication settings.

-Before you can define the complete UART peripheral structure, first define the layout of each individual register, using the ``MMIO/Register(bitWidth:)`` macro.
+Before you define the complete UART peripheral structure, first define the layout of each individual register, using the ``MMIO/Register(bitWidth:)`` macro.
 For this example, assume you've already defined these registers:

 ```swift
 import MMIO